Gordon A. Byars

 For the final two years of law school and for a subsequent year after Mr. Byars worked for a small, boutique-style, criminal defense, civil rights and business litigation law firm in East Tennessee.

 Mr. Byars then moved back to Cookeville, Tennessee to start a family and a law practice.
-For the past six years, Mr. Byars has developed a successful litigation practice in the Upper Cumberland region of Tennessee focusing on criminal defense, business defense and general civil litigation practice.
+Since 2014, Mr. Byars has developed a successful litigation practice in the Upper Cumberland region of Tennessee focusing on criminal defense, business defense and general civil litigation practice.
 He has conducted many jury trials before both judges and juries.
 Particularly Mr. Byars spends most of his time in the courtroom defending citizens accused of a crime and that area of his practice has what has allowed him to spend so much time arguing to juries.
 He has argued before the Tennessee Court of Appeals.
 Handled cases before Administrative tribunals including the Tennessee Department of Safety and Homeland Security, and the Board of Nursing.

 Mr. Byars is a graduate of the highly regarded Tennessee Criminal Defense College (2017).
 He is also actively involved in criminal defense issues on both a state and national level.
 Mr. Byars currently serves on the Board of Directors – Middle Tennessee, for the Tennessee Association of Criminal Defense Lawyers (TACDL), and is a member of the National Association of Criminal Defense Lawyers (NACDL).